colder-is-better/qboxes/README.md

 Type qboxes <command_name> to get the syntax of a specific command.
 ```

 The script requires a working installation of libvirt and the presence of tools like `virsh`, `virt-clone`, `virt-install` and `virt-customize`.
-The user running `qboxes` should be in the `libvirt` group and have --preferably passwordless-- sudo privileges.
-Last but not least, the `LIBVIRT_DEFAULT_URI` environment variable should be properly set (e.g., `export LIBVIRT_DEFAULT_URI=qemu:///system`).
+The user running `qboxes` should be in the `libvirt` group and have (preferably passwordless) sudo privileges.
+Last but not least, the `LIBVIRT_DEFAULT_URI` environment variable should be properly set for the local system (`export LIBVIRT_DEFAULT_URI=qemu:///system` should be enough).

-There are still many functions that we would like to implement in `qboxes`.
-We should also point out that at the time of this writing the script has some serious drawbacks (e.g. it does not properly sanitize all kinds of user input).
+There are still many commands (functions) that we would like to implement in `qboxes`.
+We should also point out that at the time of this writing the script has some major shortcomings (e.g., it does not properly sanitize all kinds of user input).
+See `TODO.md` for our (near) future plans.